 You are responsible for the academic content and structure of the course(s) you will be teaching.
 Each course should follow the course format (content and structure) approved in your faculty-led proposal.
-If you plan to deviate dramatically from that approved format, please contact the Executive Director of the Office of International Programs before your departure.
+If you plan to deviate dramatically from that approved format, please contact the Senior Director of International Services before your departure.